Reneetswe/BotswanaTradeDemoSite/replit.md

 ## Data Flow

-1. **Authentication Flow**: Users authenticate via Replit OAuth, creating sessions stored in PostgreSQL
-2. **Market Data**: Stock prices are initialized with BSE data and updated through the backend
+1. **Market Data**: Stock prices are initialized with BSE data and updated through the backend
-3. **Trading Flow**: Orders are placed through the frontend, validated on the backend, and stored in the database
+2. **Trading Flow**: Orders are placed through the frontend, validated on the backend, and stored in the database
-4. **Portfolio Updates**: Holdings and balances are recalculated after order execution
+3. **Portfolio Updates**: Holdings and balances are recalculated after order execution
-5. **Real-time Updates**: WebSocket connections provide live data updates to connected clients
+4. **Real-time Updates**: WebSocket connections provide live data updates to connected clients

 ## External Dependencies